Timeline Convergence: When Multiple Futures Collapse Into One Present

 Why Some Futures Fade Without Grief

-One of the most disturbing aspects of timeline convergence is how peacefully abandoned futures disappear.
-There’s no grief or sense of loss.
+One of the most disturbing aspects of timeline convergence is how peacefully the abandoned futures disappear.
+There’s no grief, no sense of loss.
 Only recognition.
+Surely everyone has felt this?

 The Role of Awareness in Convergence